rowangithub/DOrder/README.md

 		| E
 		| T of int * 'a * 'a heap * 'a heap

-A number of atomic predicates are created from this data type (following Section.2 of the paper).
+A number of atomic predicates are created from this data type, which essentially is a tree data structure.
+We will use _h_ to represent an instance of 'a heap.
-We first consider possible containment predicates for trees.
+Following Section.2 of the paper, we first consider possible containment predicates for _h_:

-		reach (h, u) represents a certain value u is present in a tree h.
+		reach (h, u) represents a certain value u is present in a heap h:

 A more interesting predicate class is one that establishes ordering relations between two elements of a data structure, u and v.
-Recall that in the heap definition only T constructors contain values.
-However, since T contains two inductively defined subtrees, there are several cases to consider when establishing an ordering relation among values found within a tree h.
-We use link (h, t, i, j, u, v) to represent the ordering relations u is in the i-th component and v is in the j-th component of constructor T in h.
+Recall that in the heap definition only _T_ constructors contain values.
+However, since _T_ contains two inductively defined subtrees, there are several cases to consider when establishing an ordering relation among values found within a tree _h_.
+We use <strong>link (h, t, i, j, u, v)</strong> to represent the ordering relation that u is contained the i-th component and v is in the j-th component of constructor _T_ in _h_ (_T_ is uncapitalized in the predicate).
 For example, if we are interested in cases where the value u appears “before” (according to a specified order) v, we could either have that:

-		(i) the value v occurs in the first (left) subtree from a tree node containing u, described by the notation link (h, t, 1, 2, u, v),
+		(i) the value v occurs in the first (left) subtree (indexed by 2) from a tree node containing u ((indexed by 1)), described by the notation link (h, t, 1, 2, u, v),

-		(ii) the value v occurs in the second (right) subtree, described by the notation link (h, t, 1, 3, u, v),
+		(ii) the value v occurs in the second (right) subtree (indexed by 3), described by the notation link (h, t, 1, 3, u, v),

 		(iii) both values are in the tree, but u is found in a subtree that is disjoint from the subtree where v occurs.
-		Suppose there exists a node whose first subtree contains u and whose second subtree contains v.
+Suppose there exists a node whose first subtree contains u (indexed by 2) and whose second subtree contains v (indexed by 3).
 This is denoted as link (h, t, 2, 3, u, v).

 The symmetric cases are obvious, and we do not describe them.
 Notice that in this description